Air Fryer Pork Chops

 Air fryers are just the greatest thing for busy cooks.
 They heat up very quickly so you don’t have to wait around for the oven to preheat.
 Cleanup is minimal because the cooking surfaces of an air fryer are nonstick and contained so you don’t have deal with spatters of grease all over your stove.

 And most importantly, the food tastes great.
 Because of the high temperature and the circulating air, most foods get a nice sear on the outside but remain juicy and tender on the inside.
 It’s similar to a broiler or grill but better!

 Try air fryer burgers.
 They are really good.
 Put them on a bun with toppings and add a veggie or chips to the plate.
 Easy!
 Do you have a package of chicken in the fridge?
 Try air fryer chicken drumsticks or air fryer chicken thighs; they turn out juicy and delicious.
+Try air fryer meatballs; my kids love them.
 You’ll find lots more air fryer recipes near the end of the post.